 The design of the curriculum allows us to select, based on local needs, when we will deliver the training.

-Our Learning & Education leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs.
-This localised curriculum focuses on areas identified through our real-time assurance programme, results of engagement quality reviews, regulator focus areas and any other New Zealand specific areas impacting on clients' financial reporting and our audit.
+Our Learning & Education Leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs.
+This localised curriculum focuses on areas for improvement identified through our real time assurance programme, results of engagement quality reviews, regulator focus areas and any other New Zealand specific areas impacting on clients' financial reporting and our audit and assurance

-The delivery approach continues to evolve to respond to how our people learn.
-As demonstrated through the lockdown restrictions of COVID-19 we are able to continuously deliver learning opportunities.
-Regular training is provided through our 'The More You Know' eLearns supported by monthly audit knowledge quizzes. eLearns are tailored to the hot topics arising from results of monitoring including inspections reviews, consultation themes and changes to the accounting and auditing standards.
+Our delivery approach continues to evolve to respond to how our people learn.
+In-person classroom training and bite-sized learning continues to be the foundation of our delivery approach, a diverse offering that keeps learners engaged.
+Our monthly audit knowledge quizzes supplement our bite-size learning well and are tailored to the hot topics arising from results of monitoring including inspection reviews, consultation themes and changes to the accounting and auditing standards.
+We also have had a renewed focus on interpersonal and business acumen skills.

-All licenced auditors and registered auditors are required to comply with the International Education Standard (IES) 8, Professional Competence for Engagement Partners Responsible for Audits of Financial Statements issued by the International Accounting Education Standards Board.
-Compliance with IES 8 is monitored internally.
-The objective of this IES is to ensure that engagement leaders develop and maintain professional competence that is able to be demonstrated by the achievement of specific learning outcomes in respect of key competence areas such as technical, professional skills and professional values, ethics and attitudes, as defined in IES 8.
+All licensed and/or registered auditors are required to comply with the International Education Standard (IES) 8, Professional Competence for Engagement Partners Responsible for Audits of Financial Statements issued by the International Accounting Education Standards Board.
 A prioritised learning plan to ensure this objective is met is developed by each engagement leader to identify their individual training needs and an assessment is completed on an annual basis to determine if learning outcomes have been met.